-In the Tullis Moot Court competition, 12 students on the Moot Court Team participate in a competition involving actual conduct of appellate cases on prepared records, the writing of briefs, and the arguing of cases.
-The top four competitors are selected for a final appellate argument before a group of distinguished judges.
-The names of the final winning team of student-attorneys are inscribed on the Robert Lee Tullis Moot Court Competition plaque in the Law Center.
-The Robert Lee Tullis Moot Court Competition was named in honor of the late dean emeritus of the Law Center.
+The Robert Lee Tullis Moot Court Competition is an annual appellate intraschool competition for second year students.
+The problem for the competition is written by a member of the Law Center's faculty and can cover almost any area of law.
+Participants write an appellate brief and argue the case before a panel of judges.
+The top ranked competitors form the following year's Moot Court Board.
+The names of the final winning team of student-attorneys are inscribed on the Robert Lee Tullis Moot Court Competition plaque outside the David K. Robertson Courtroom in the Law Center.
+The Robert Lee Tullis Moot Court Competition was name in honor of the late dean emeritus of the Law Center.